rtrader58/AZ-140T00-Configurring-and-Operating-Microsoft-Azure-Virtual-Desktop/AZ-140T00 Learning Path 1 Errata.md

 Create new a Public IP address <br>
 Paste the Public name  <br>
 Leave Region and Virtual network blank and hit Review + create select Create <br>
+Note: Wait for the deployment to complete before you proceed to the next exercise.
+The deployment might take about 15 - 25 minutes <br>

 ### Exercise 2: Integrate an AD DS forest with an Azure AD tenant